 “I read this novel in a few short days, drawn in by a believable plot and characters who seem to have walked out of real life.”

 When it comes to discussing their own work, most authors opt for modesty.
 That’s as it should be.
-But every once in a while, an author has to talk a bit about what he does well.
+But every once in a while, you have to talk a bit about what you do well.
 (Or, in this case, quote a few Amazon reviewers.)